grpc/grpc-swift/Sources/GRPC/Docs.docc/Proposals/0001-stub-api.md

 handler allows the client to run the RPC within a `TaskGroup` and have the response handler run as a child task next to any tasks which require running concurrently.

+One workaround is for clients to have a long running `TaskGroup` for executing such tasks required by RPCs.
+This would allow a model whereby the request is intercepted in the callers task (and would therefore also have access to task local values) and then be transferred to the clients long running task for execution.
+In this model the lifetime of the RPC would be bounded by the lifetime of the response object.
+One major downside to this approach is that task locals are only reachable from the interceptors: they wouldn't be reachable from the transport layer which may have its own transport-specific interceptors.